btihen/btihen/content/post_elixir_phoenix/phoenix_1_6_petal_setup_with_asdf/index.md

 ## Get the newest Phoenix Hex Package

-Once you have established you have the requrements - the download the newest version of Phoenix (go to: https://hexdocs.pm/phoenix/installation.html#phoenix to see the newest version) - at the time of this writing its 1.5.8 - be sure its installed using:
+Once you have established you have the requirements - the download the newest version of Phoenix (go to: https://hexdocs.pm/phoenix/installation.html#phoenix to see the newest version) - at the time of this writing its 1.5.8 - be sure its installed using:
 ```bash
 mix archive.install hex phx_new 1.6.6 --force
 ```

 ## create a project with asdf settings

-First we will creat the folder / project location
+First we will create the folder / project location
 ```bash
 mkdir petal
 ```